What is Credit Card Interest and How Does it Effect Me?

 boy holding credit card with concerned face

 Several times a year, I have the privilege of presenting an Economic Reality Fair to high school seniors.
 For those that don’t know what a Reality Fair is, it is a hands-on simulation where students experience financial challenges they will face as they begin navigating life on their own in the “real world”.
-The students get paired up to complete the fair as a two income household to better understand compromise while making decisions about how to spend their household’s money.
-Each pair has a different budget to work with, a child to take care of, and credit card debt.
-When the students visit our Financial Counseling station to talk about their credit card debt, it’s clear they do not understand how accrued interest makes a huge difference in the total they end up paying if they only pay the minimum monthly payment.
-Here’s my best effort to explain how the interest charged on a credit card really affects the bottom line.
+The students get paired up to complete the fair as a two-income household to better understand compromise when making decisions about how to spend their household’s money.
+Each pair has a different budget to work with, an infant to care for, and credit card debt.
+When the students visit our Financial Counseling station to talk about their credit card debt, it’s clear they do not understand how accrued interest makes a huge difference in the total they end up paying if they only make the minimum monthly payment.
+Here’s my best effort to explain how the interest charged on a credit card really affects your bottom line.

 Getting your first credit card is super-exciting.

 Unfortunately, though, lots of first-time credit card owners don’t know enough about credit card interest.
-And then it’s hello, long-term debt.
+Don’t let this happen to you!

-Here’s all you need to know about credit card interest and how it works:
+Here’s what you need to know about credit card interest and how it works:

 What is credit card interest?